Vilcabamba Trek + Machu Picchu 5 Days

 • Briefing before the trek: briefing the day before the excursion, around 7:00 p.m., led by the guide.
 Please provide the name of the hotel where you are staying in Cusco.

-• Collection: we will pick you up from hotel between 4:30 to 5:00am.
+• Pick up from your hotel: we will pick you up between 04:30 to 05:00 am.

 • Professional tour guides: Experienced and licensed guide.
 Spanish, English and Quechua speaking guides will accompany you during the excursion, to immerse you in the history, culture, Inca Trail and Machu Picchu.